evidentiallab/400_GPU/Readme.md

 ### ADMIN:

-if Lunde apply for a VM:
+if a student applies for a VM:
 - Sunlogin/ssh login to Server
--  sudo docker run --name lunde -p 20001:22 --gpus all --security-opt=seccomp:unconfined -d utseusgpu
+-  `sudo docker run --name lunde -p 20001:22 --gpus all --security-opt=seccomp:unconfined -d utseusgpu`
 - https://58.199.168.215:9443
 - Tell student to connect to 58.199.168.215:20001
     - Either ssh